nodejs/node-addon-api/doc/basic_types.md

 ## Value

-Value is the base class of Node Addon API's fundamental object type hierarchy.
+`Napi::Value` is the base class of Node Addon API's fundamental object type hierarchy.
 It represents a JavaScript value of an unknown type.
 It is a thin wrapper around the N-API datatype `napi_value`.
 Methods on this class can be used to check the JavaScript type of the underlying N-API `napi_value` and also to convert to